Luang Prabang, Laos' most touristic city, does not have the reputation of being a party town.

 I have to admit that I didn't partake in any karaoke session, but I saw many places that seemed popular with Asian tourists (probably Chinese) and locals.

-The road were I saw the most venues does not have a name.
+The road where I saw the most venues does not have a name.
 You can go to this location and you'll see them.

 There are more of them on Road 13, before and after Dao Fa.
 A crowded one was Full Moon Karaoke.
 There is also Muang Sua Nightclub and KTV on Phu Vao Road (here).